-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the senior post holders of the College which comprises the Principal, Deputy Principal (finance, Estates & ICT), and Deputy Principal (Curriculum & Excellence).
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the senior post holders of the College which comprises the Principal, Deputy Principal (finance, Estates & ICT), and Deputy Principal (Curriculum & Excellence) (up to 31st December 2016).
 Staff costs include compensation paid to key management personnel for loss of office.